Panel discussion at the Arctic Frontiers 2026 side session.

 Visual Intelligence represented at Arctic Frontiers 2026

-Visual Intelligence was represented by Centre Director Robert Jenssen, Associate Professor Kristoffer Wickstrøm, and VI Alumna Sara Björk at the Arctic Frontiers side session "How can AI and satellite collaboration strengthen Arctic resilience?"
+Visual Intelligence was represented by Centre Director Robert Jenssen, Associate Professor Kristoffer Wickstrøm, and VI Alumna Sara Björk at the Arctic Frontiers side session "How can AI and satellite collaboration strengthen Arctic resilience?".
+The event was co-organized with the British Embassy in Norway and The Alan Turing Institute.

 By Petter Bjørklund, Communications Officer at SFI Visual Intelligence